abhishek-mohapatra-0/abhishek-mohapatra-0/README.md

 - ⚙️ I automate recurring reporting with **Python, VBA and Power Query**, optimise slow SQL, and simplify reporting templates.
 - 🤖 I built an **AI Text-to-SQL agent** at work.
 Anyone can ask a question in plain English and get the SQL, the result table and a summary.
 It's now used across many teams.
 - 🌱 Currently learning **Microsoft Fabric, Azure data engineering** and production-grade AI agents.
-- 🎓 BSc in Chemistry, Fakir Mohan University.
-I moved from science into data analytics.

 ---